Decision on whether to extend lockdown or not in Mizoram to be taken today

 Violate lockdown norms and listen to Masakali 2.0 in a loop

-The PM held a video conference with chief ministers of all states on extending the lockdown on Saturday but no formal announcement was made in this regard.
+The PM held a video conference with Chief Ministers of all states on extending the lockdown on Saturday but no formal announcement was made in this regard.

 "Though the Centre is yet to make a final decision, the state government is planning to extend the ongoing lockdown with new guidelines to exempt some sections," Health Minister Dr R Lalthangliana told PTI.